yidong72/reasoning-gym/GALLERY.md

     - First, we insert A after ABCD.
     - Even though with the newly inserted 'A' we can obtain the substring BCD[A], we can't use it to insert another character.
     - Lastly, we insert D after DEAB.
+    - Therefore, the final answer is DDABCDAEEDEABD (represented as a string, instead of a list of characters).

-Given the following string, provide the answer after inserting the characters according to the pattern: ['C', 'B', 'D', 'C', 'A', 'D']
+Given the following string, provide the answer after inserting the characters according to the pattern: CBDCAD

 Answer: CBDCAD
-Metadata: {'string': ['C', 'B', 'D', 'C', 'A', 'D'], 'solution': 'CBDCAD'}
+Metadata: {'string': 'CBDCAD', 'solution': 'CBDCAD'}

 Example 3:
 Question: Given a string consisting of characters A, B, C, D, and E, your job is to insert a character according to the following pattern: